-The roots of Finito go back nearly 30 years, to when Ronel Lehmann, the Founder and Chief Executive, set about finding his first role with IPS Group, the leading insurance recruitment firm.
-Immediately Ronel spent his time helping individuals find alternative employment, drawing on their strengths and weaknesses, likes and dislikes, to match them to the employers and roles that best suited their skills and preferences.
+The roots of Finito go back nearly 30 years to when Ronel Lehmann, Founder and Chief Executive, took on his first role with the leading insurance recruitment firm IPS Group.
+Ronel immediately set about helping individuals find alternative employment, drawing on their strengths and weaknesses, likes and dislikes, and matching them with employers and posts that suited them.

 Since then, Ronel’s wide ranging career in the City has included roles as a stockbroker and a public relations adviser with Citicorp Scrimgeour Vickers, McAvoy Wreford Bayley and Citigate Dewe Rogerson, before he founded his own agency, Lehmann Communications in 1988.
 He launched Finito in 2016 as the latest venture in a long and illustrious City career, having continued to help people work to their strengths throughout his working life.

 He has been widely recognised as one of the UK’s leading communications experts, in particular for organisations in the corporate, financial, professional services and luxury brand sectors.
 He became well known for his crisis communications work for clients, has an extensive network and frequently comments about items of interest in newspapers, television and radio.

 In April 2014, he was invited to appear as a Witness to the Treasury Select Committee to give evidence on SME bank lending, a cause that he has championed vociferously.